ecofast/FastMM4CPP/README.md

 Visual C++, and that's the reason why this repo's created.

 P.S: TCMALLOC is great too but, it's not a bad idea to try FASTMM in the CPP world:)

+HOW TO USE:
+1) compile FastMM4CPlusPlus.dpr and we will get a .dll file;
+2) use dumpbin.exe to generate .def file;
+3) via lib.exe we could get the needed .lib file which could be linked by Visual C++;
+4) inlucde FastMemory.h in your project;
+5) just TRY it.

+for more information, you can refer to http://user.qzone.qq.com/395588677/blog/1367993037